Kong/aws-workshops/aws-modernization-with-kong/content/040_kong_enterprise_setup/041_data_plane_and_control_plane_setup.md

 --set secretVolumes[0]=kong-cluster-cert
 </pre>

-Note we're using the Control Plane's Kubernetes FQDN to get the Data Plane connected to the Control Plane.
+Note we're using the Control Plane's Kubernetes FQDN to get the Data Plane connected to it.

 ## Checking the Installation